rundeck/docs/en/administration/install/windows.md

 --->

-This guide will install Rundeck PRO or Open Source as a Service on a Windows Server.
+This guide will install Rundeck Enterprise or Open Source as a Service on a Windows Server.
 It uses the Rundeck executable war installer.

-* Download the latest Rundeck war [OSS](http://rundeck.org/downloads.html) or [PRO](http://download.rundeck.com/versions.html)
+* Download the latest Rundeck war [OSS](http://rundeck.org/downloads.html) or [Enterprise](http://download.rundeck.com/versions.html)
 * Choose a root directory (e.g. C:\rundeck).
 This will be your  `%RDECK_BASE%`
 * Place `rundeckpro-[edition]-X.X.X.war` in that directory
 * Go to the `%RDECK_BASE%` (e.g. `C:\rundeck) folder and launch the installation of rundeck.